 He and her father got on famously, but there is no mention of what she thought.
 Her father agreed she must return to her husband, and they set off to return home.

 As night fell, they come to a town called Gibeah.
 The people of this village seemed strangely inhospitable, but eventually an old man spoke to them, warning them they must not spend the night in the town square.
 He invited them to his own house, where they ate and drank.

 But while they are eating, a sinister group of people gathered outside and started beating on the door.
 They wanted the Levite, they shouted, so they could have sex with him.

 There was no answer.
-Was she dead, or unconscious?
+Was she dead, or dying, or unconscious?
 The text does not say.
-He put her up over the donkey and then set out to continue his journey.
+The husband put her up over the donkey and then set out to continue his journey.